 Filtron Cold Brew Coffee Maker

-Filtron is one of the leaders on the cold brew market, and it has great reviews.
+Filtron is one of the leaders on the cold brew market, and it has excellent reviews.
 You brew a few cups that will last you for weeks.
 Filtron is a smaller device compared to others, and it will brew 50 ounces of concentrated coffee.
 Filtron recommends using 1lb per brew, which gives you a concentrated coffee syrup.
 You will need to dilute the concentrate with water in a 1 to 6 proportion.

 The brewing system has two recipients, one for the grinds and one for the water.
 The water container sits on top of the brewing container, which will hold the coffee grinds during brewing.
 There is also a rubber stopper for the brewing container, a filter pad made of felt, and a 50 ounces decanter.
 There is also a grounds guard that sits on top of the coffee, to stop it from floating, and ensures a proper water saturation.

 Toddy Cold Brew Coffee Maker